Eliminate dishwasher smells

 Photo 4: Add a cleaner

 Add a special cleaner and run a full dishwashing cycle.

-If you smell bad dishwasher odors after running a cycle, don't reach for the bleach bottle.
-Bleach is very corrosive to metal parts and doesn't solve the root problem.
+If you have bad dishwasher smells after running a cycle, don’t reach for the bleach bottle.
+Bleach is very corrosive to metal parts and doesn’t solve the root problem.
 The smell comes from bacteria that feed on trapped food and grease in the strainer screen at the bottom of the machine, in the jets in the sprayer arms and along the bottom edge of the door.

 Start by cleaning and rinsing out the screen at the bottom of the tub (Photo 1).
 Next, clean out any food lodged in the ports of the sprayer arm (Photo 2).
 Then clean off the bottom edge of the door and the metal lip area that sits below the door (Photo 3).
 You’ll be surprised at how much crud is there.